About TUP: a message from Kai

 You can read more about Kai and the Bullocks Permaculture Homestead on his first blog: Living Permaculture (about)

-TUP started out as a place for Kai to share permaculture, compassionate communication (aka Nonviolent Communication), mindfulness (based on Thich Naht Hanh’s teachings), systems thinking through games, gift economy, and creative activism from primarily from the Bay Area of California.
+TUP started out as a place for Kai to share permaculture, compassionate communication (aka Nonviolent Communication), mindfulness (based on Thich Naht Hanh’s teachings), systems thinking, gift economy, and creative activism from primarily from the Bay Area of California.
 Workshops and presentations are primarily offered as a gift (more about the gift economy here) and anybody is welcome to join.
 Interventions and experiments such as guerrilla gardening, street meditations, youth climate change actions, and developing community gardens have been a central part of TUP activities.

 A crowd-sourced and crowd-funded book-like zine, Urban Permaculture Guide, was published and has become one of the most read permaculture books in Japan.
 See Living Permaculture (book) for more.

-After several years of soil-building, TUP has now blossomed into a community of social change growers exploring how can we co-create a culture that is moved by love for the earth and peace.
+After several years of cultural “soil-building”, TUP has now blossomed into a community of social change growers exploring how can we co-create a culture that is moved by love for the earth and peace.
 Activities are not limited to “Tokyo”, “Urban”, or “Permaculture”, but the focus is on regenerating Tokyo into a urban culture that supports life rather than consuming it.